BlogVida práctica en Colombia

 Quick answer for future teachers:

-• Rates: The average in Colombia is around 20,000 to 60,000 COP per hour, depending on your experience.
+• Rates: The average in Colombia ranges between 20,000 and 60,000 COP per hour, depending on your experience.

 Legal and tax requirements for private tutors in Colombia